polyrand/autoderm_demo/blogpost.md

 ## Frontend (part 2)

 We have received our results from the API.
 We can now create a different template to render the results.
 Remember we are using Jinja2, that's why there are some expressions with `{}`.
-But you can do the same in any JavaScript framework by doing `predictions.map(pred => ...)`.
+You can do the same in JavaScript by doing `predictions.map(pred => ...)`.
+Something equivalent can be done in any framework you use to develop your app.

 To render the results as a table: